Christoph33one/post-planner-api/README.md

 5. I accessed the URL endpoint /travelplanposts/ to retrieve a comprehensive list of all travel plans created.
 I verified that users who are not registered or logged in are not able to create a travel plan as the API does not show the form to create a travel plan.

-6.
-To retrieve an individual travel plan, I utilized the URL endpoint /posts/3.
+6. To retrieve an individual travel plan, I utilized the URL endpoint /posts/3.
 This provided me access to the third travel plan created, including the user ID and all data associated with that plan.
 I also verified that even an unregistered or logged-out user can view the travel plan.
 As anticipated, the API returned a status of HTTP_200_OK.

+7.  thoroughly tested the update and delete functions of the travel plan model by using the /posts/3 URL endpoint to retrieve a specific travel plan.
+I was able to update the plan using the PUT method or delete it using the DELETE method.

+When updating a plan, the API provides a form similar to the one used for creating a new post.
+After editing the plan, the API returns a HTTP 200 OK status code as expected.

+To delete a plan, I clicked on the delete button located within the travel plan post detail, and once the deletion was completed, the API returned a HTTP 204 No Content status code as expected.

+8. ADD COMMENTS, SEARCH FEILD, REGISTER, LOGIN, LOGIN,